 What’s the Wedding Dress Code?

 If the invitation doesn’t mention a dress code, it’s best to follow up with someone who’s at the wedding party.
-You don’t necessarily have to reach out to the bride and groom, but they are the best sources to get more information if it’s not specified.
+You don’t necessarily have to reach out to the bride and groom to ask what to wear to the wedding, but they are the best sources to get more information if it’s not specified.

 Otherwise, the most common wedding dress code is formal or semi-formal.
 Another way to determine what’s best to wear is to look up the venue.
 The wedding location often sets the tone for the entire event.
 Churches are typically formal or semi-formal, but beach weddings often have a tropical, semi-formal, or dressy casual dress code.